 It could be as simple as helping a new arrival find her way around town or offering to help your hostel owner translate the rule book into English.
 It does not matter.
 By offering to help someone, we shift the focus from ourselves to someone else—usually with positive results.

 This is an extension of the above.
 Help someone—in a big way.
 Offer to teach an English class to children for a week or two.
-Find a local orphanage and offer to help.
 Offer your services to a community group.
 Help clear a beach of garbage.

 - Fall in love

 This may be the ultimate blues chaser: unfortunately, it may be slighter harder to manufacture than any of the others above!
 Still, finding a soul mate on the road could be an—albeit radical—way of lifting your spirits higher, and higher, and higher.